bsridatta/Accident-Anticipation/README.md

 Proof of Concept using few clips collected from youtube.

-My Contribution to an Ongoing project at Amrita
+My Contribution to an Ongoing project at Amrita's Sigma Labs